subsquid-labs/squid-substrate-template/README.md

 This is an optional part, but it is very advisable.

-Event and call data comes to mapping handlers as a raw untyped json.
+Event, call and runtime storage data comes to mapping handlers as a raw untyped json.
-Not only it is unclear what the exact structure of a particular event or call is, but it can also rather frequently change over time.
+While it is possible to work with raw untyped json data, it's extemely error-prone and moreover the json structure may change over time due to runtime upgrades.

-Squid framework provides tools for generation of type-safe, spec version aware wrappers around events and calls.
+Squid framework provides tools for generation of type-safe, spec version aware wrappers around events, calls and runtime storage item.

 The end result looks like this: